 - There are a large number of vaccinations available to infants and children.
 However, there are a small number of vaccinations that are offered to children and adults who are at risk owing to their personal circumstances, and other vaccinations are available to older people.

 - The uptake rate for the influenza vaccine has been steadily falling in Hull since 2010/11.
-In 2019/20, the uptake rate in Hull reached a new low (41.3% for at risk groups and 69.7% for people aged 65+ years).
-However, following the COVID-19 pandemic and more awareness and focus on the importance of having the influenza vaccine, rates increased sharply to 51.1% for at risk groups and 80.5% for those aged 65+ years, although the rate in Hull is lower than England (52.9% and 82.3% respectively).
+In 2019/20, the uptake rate in Hull reached a new low of 41.3% for at risk groups and 69.7% for people aged 65+ years.
+However, following the COVID-19 pandemic and more awareness and focus on the importance of having the influenza vaccine, uptake rates increased sharply to a high of 51.1% for at risk groups and 80.8% among people aged 65+ years.
+However, the momentum gained during and after the pandemic has subsided, and the rates have fallen.

 - The uptake rates for 2020/21 have been influenced by the COVID-19 pandemic particularly those for influenza.
 Furthermore, the flu vaccination programme was extended for 2021/22.
 People aged 50+ years (including those who will be 50 by the 31 March 2022) were eligible for the flu vaccination as well as specific ‘at risk’ groups including pregnant women.
 Carers and people who live with ‘at risk’ individuals were also eligible for the flu vaccination.